Images of Ringworm, Scalp (Tinea Capitis) (6)

-Scalp ringworm appears as one or more round to oval areas covered with gray sheets of skin (scale) and is often accompanied by hair loss.
-The patches may be red and inflamed, and small pus-filled bumps (pustules) may appear.
-Also, tiny black dots may appear on the surface of the scalp, consisting of broken hairs.
+Scalp ringworm appears as one or more round to oval areas covered with gray scale and is often associated with hair loss.
+The patches may be red and inflamed, and small pus-filled bumps (pustules) may sometimes be found.
+Also seen on the surface of the scalp may be tiny black dots, which represent broken hairs.

-One complication of scalp ringworm is a kerion, which is a large, oozing, pus-filled lump.
+One complication of scalp ringworm is a kerion, a large, oozing, pus-filled lump.
 If not treated aggressively, a kerion can lead to scarring and permanent hair loss.

 Scalp ringworm is usually itchy.

 Take a picture of your skin condition with Aysa

 Symptom checkers like Aysa can help narrow down possible skin conditions by analyzing a skin photo.